-In plot twist, Iraqi Shiite cleric announces retirement
+Iraqi Shiite cleric says he’ll retire, sparks fear of unrest

-Shortly after al-Sadr’s announcement, hundreds more of his followers rushed to the government palace, which contains the main offices of caretaker prime minister Mustafa al-Kadhimi, to protest there.
+“The security forces affirm their responsibility to protect government institutions, international missions, public and private properties,” the statement said.

-The cleric has announced his retirement from politics on previous occasions when circumstances aligned with his interests, but many fear this time could spur more escalation in an already fragile setting.
+In a tweet, the cleric said he was withdrawing from politics and ordered the closure of his party offices.
+It is not the first time al-Sadr has announced his retirement from politics, but many fear it could spur more escalation.

-Al-Sadr’s statement appears to be a reaction the retirement of Shiite spiritual leader Ayatollah Kadhim al-Haeri, who counts many of al-Sadr’s supporters as followers.
-Al-Haeri said he would be retiring as a religious authority and called on his followers to support Iran’s Ayatollah Ali Khamenei, seen as a blow to al-Sadr.
+Al-Sadr’s statement on Monday was a reaction to the retirement of Shiite spiritual leader Ayatollah Kadhim al-Haeri, who counts many of al-Sadr’s supporters as followers.
+The previous day, al-Haeri announced he would be stepping down as a religious authority and called on his followers to support Iran’s Ayatollah Ali Khamenei, not the Shiite spiritual center in Iraq’s holy city of Najaf.

+The move was a blow to al-Sadr.
+In his statement he said al-Haeri’s stepping down “was not out fo his own volition.”

 Al-Sadr won the largest share of seats in the October elections but failed to form a majority government, leading to what has become one of the worst political crises in Iraq in recent years.